Luisrosario2604/Pattern-recognition-3/README.md

-# Reconocimiento_Reto_3

-## Goal

-El objetivo de esta práctica es construir un clasificador multiclase capaz de predecir correctamente hasta 7 tipos distintos de terrenos a partir de medidas tomadas con teledetección.
-Las medidas son: altitud, azimut, inclinación, DH_agua (distancia horizontal a una fuente de agua), DV_agua (distancia vertical a una fuente de agua), DH_camino (distancia horizontal a un camino), sombra_9am, sombra_12pm, sombra_3pm, DH_fuego (distancia horizontal a una fuente de fuego potencial), reserva_1, reserva_2, reserva_3, reserva_4, t1, t2, t3, t4, t5, t6, t7,
+# Pattern recognition (Part 3/4)

+#### 👨‍🎓 This project was carried out during my master's degree in computer vision at URJC - Madrid

+The objective of this exercise is to build a multi-class classifier capable of correctly predicting 7 different types of terrain.

+The measures are: altitude, azimuth, slope, DH_water (horizontal distance to a water source), DV_water (vertical distance to a water source), DH_road (horizontal distance to a road), shade_9am, shade_12pm, shade_3pm, DH_fire (horizontal distance to a potential fire source), reserve_1, reserve_2, reserve_3, reserve_4, t1, t2, t3, t4, t5, t6, t7, t8, t9, t10, t11, t11,
-t8, t9, t10, t11, t12, t13, t14, t15, t16, t17, t18, t19, t20, t21, t22, t23, t24, t25, t26, t27, t28,
+t12, t13, t14, t15, t16, t17, t18, t19, t20, t21, t22, t23, t24, t25, t26, t27, t28, t29, t30,
-t29, t30, t31, t32, t33, t34, t35, t36, t37, t38, t39, t40.
+t31, t32, t33, t34, t35, t36, t37, t38, t39, t40.
+Characteristics reservation_1 to reservation_4
-Las características reserva_1 a reserva_4 hacen referencia a si el terreno está en una reserva nativa americana.
-Las características t1 a t40 indican la presencia en el terreno de hasta 40 tipos de compuestos diferentes.
+refer to whether the land is on a Native American reservation.
+Native American reservation.
+Characteristics t1 to t40 indicate the presence of up to 40 different types of compounds on the site. of different compounds.

+## Goals

+- Construct a multi-class classifier with 50+ features.
+- Have model score (accuracy) >= 0.8

 ## Requirements

 * Python 3.7+
+* Jupyter notebook

 * matplotlib == 3.3.4
 * numpy == 1.21.3
 * pandas == 1.0.5
-* scikit_learn == 1.0.1
+* scikit_learn == 1.1.1
 * seaborn == 0.11.2

 How to install all the requirements :